 This is a risk if you are using an end of day stock trading system that enters on the open the day after the signal.
 If you place a limit buy order the night before hoping to get filled at the open and the price gaps above your limit price and keeps trading higher from there then you will not be filled and you will miss the trade.

-This disadvantage of limit orders is illustrated in the image below:
+This disadvantage is illustrated in the buy limit order example in the image below:

 How to Place a Limit Order

 If you have an end of day trading signal and you want to enter at the open the following day, you can give yourself a fighting chance of having your order filled by placing the limit above where you think the market will open, based on what you can see from the buyers and sellers just before the market opens.

 If the buyers (bids) and sellers (asks) overlap just before the market opens then you can place your limit buy order towards the top end of the overlap.
 Then you will likely get executed with that limit order.
 Unfortunately placing limit orders like this is not foolproof as you can still miss the trade if the stock happens to open higher than your order level.
 If you don’t get executed right at the open with that strategy, then you might need to move your order.
 Also, you will suffer a little bit because you have to chase the price up.

 Meanwhile, the limit order is good when your position is big relative to the market.
 Your position should never be huge relative to the market because because it will be difficult to get the entire order filled, but if your orders are on the larger side then using limit orders rather than market orders is a much better strategy.

 The smaller cap the stock, the lower the liquidity, and the bigger your trades, the more slippage becomes an issue.
 Thus, it is better to use the Limit order more instead of Market orders in this situation.

 Market-to-Limit Order – What is a Market To Limit Order?